Achille1994/Algorithm-for-a-Dog-Identification-App/README.md

 - if neither is detected in the image, provide output that indicates an error.
 -  please see my dog_app file for algorithm

-Step 7: Test Your Algorithm
+Step 7 & 8: Test Your Algorithm
 - I will test my algorithm with new image.
 What kind of dog does the algorithm think that you look like?
 If you have a dog, does it predict your dog's breed accurately?
 If you have a cat, does it mistakenly think that your cat is a dog? (please test dog_app with. path image of dog or face human)
+- Dog Identification App commande line application (dog_app) to run dog Identification App (file dog_app.py) in commande line application you need to give your path of face humain or dog image for example: python dog_app.py -- input <image_path>

 ## Assess the Dog Detector¶
 Question: